justUmen/Bjornulf_lobe-chat/README.md

 - \[comfyui] If used with LLM, Comfyui also sends the local image link as useless tokens.
 (Not a huge waste, but a waste nevertheless.)
 - \[comfyui] Use minio for storage of comfyui images.
 - \[comfyui] Optimize loading time of comfyui images.
-- \[comfyui] Store and save options, like current json...

 ## 0 - Lobe-chat installation (for example with bun, but can use npm or whatever...)